Catawba-Wateree

 Drought Management Advisory Group

-Duke Energy shares a commitment with water users in the basin to ensuring that an abundant water supply is available to communities along the river.
+Duke Energy shares a commitment with water users in the basin to ensure an abundant water supply is available to communities along the river.
 Conserving water is a shared responsibility among all water users, including individual households, particularly during drought conditions.

-As part of Duke Energy’s Catawba-Wateree hydro relicensing process, a partnership was created to address large water users.
+As part of Duke Energy’s Catawba-Wateree hydro relicensing process, a partnership was created with large water users to address water use.
 This group developed the low inflow protocol (LIP) to establish procedures for reductions in water use during periods of low inflow to the Catawba-Wateree basin.

 The goal is to delay the point at which the Project’s available water storage inventory is fully depleted.
 While there are no actions that can guarantee that the basin won’t experience operability limitations due to low reservoir levels or stream flows, the LIP provides additional time for precipitation to restore stream flow, reservoir levels and groundwater levels to normal ranges.